Canvey Island: Sport

 Canvey Island has two senior semi-professional football teams in Canvey Island F.C. (founded in 1926) ('The Gulls') and Concord Rangers F.C. (founded in 1967) ('The Beachboys').
 Despite Canvey Island F.C. reached the National League in 2004 and won the FA Trophy in 2001, while Concord Rangers were Essex Senior Cup champions consecutively between 2013 and 2016.

 Amateur participation in sport is popular on the island, with sports such as rugby union, cricket, and martial arts represented by clubs and corresponding facilities.
 The Castle Point Golf Course is situated on Canvey, and the Waterside Farm Sports Centre (refurbished 2013) provides members of Castle Point district with access to a swimming pool, an athletics track, general purpose sports halls, and a full size artificial surface football pitch.
 It is also the headquarters of Canvey Island Swimming Club, which provides coaching for children ages 4 and upwards from beginners to competitive swimming through to national standard.

 Water sports are also popular recreational pursuits.
 Canvey has one sailing club, the Island Yacht Club.
 Benfleet Yacht Club and slipway is situated on the island at Benfleet Creek in the north (outside of the sea wall).
 A region between Thorney bay and Labworth beach is designated by the Port of London Authority as an approved windsurfing area.
 The Canvey Island Swimming Club provides lessons and training and is based at Waterside Farm Leisure Centre.

 The British record for the largest shore-caught angler fish (Lophius piscatorius) is from Canvey Island, caught by H. Legerton in 1967.
-During 1953 and 1954 two unusual fish were washed up the shoreline and are known as Canvey Island Monster.